Isreal-ogbu/PYTHON-PROJECTS/Password_strength/README.md

-this project was carried out to determine the strength of a password entered by a user.
+This project was carried out to determine the strength of a password entered by a user.

 The strength is judged based on the type of character entered by the user.